jseanpatel/peer-review-matching/README.md

 ## Description

 At schoolhouse.world, candidate tutors are required to submit screencasts of their exam sessions.
 After this submission, candidate tutors review submissions of their peers in the same subject.
-This project is intended to emulate a candidate tutors' experience in attaining certification through this process.
+This project is intended to emulate a candidate tutor's experience in attaining certification through this process.

 **For more detailed documentation and commentary, please visit the [project wiki](https://github.com/jseanpatel/peer-review-matching/wiki).**